Trevor Huddleston: Return to England, Tanzania and Mauritius

-Huddleston's community asked him to return to England in 1955 (and he left South Africa in early 1956), some say due to the controversy he was attracting in speaking out against apartheid.
+Huddleston's community asked him to return to England in 1955 (and he left South Africa in early 1956), some say owing to the controversy he was attracting in speaking out against apartheid.
 However, the Superior at the time, Raymond Raynes, wrote that the decision to recall Trevor was made by Raynes himself.
-In 1956 he published his seminal work, Naught for your Comfort, and began work as the master of novices at CR's Mirfield mother house in West Yorkshire for two years before becoming the prior of the order's priory in London where he remained until his appointment as a bishop.
+In 1956, he published his seminal work, Naught for your Comfort, and began work as the master of novices at CR's Mirfield mother house in West Yorkshire for two years before becoming the prior of the order's priory in London where he remained until his appointment as a bishop.
 He was consecrated a bishop on St Andrew's Day 1960 (30 November) by Leonard Beecher, Archbishop of East Africa, at St Nicholas', Ilala, Dar es Salaam, to serve as Bishop of Masasi (Tanzania), where he worked for eight years, primarily in re-organising the mission schools to be run by the newly independent government of Julius Nyerere, with whom he became a firm friend.
 He became Bishop of Stepney, a suffragan bishop in the Diocese of London.

 In 1974, Huddleston was questioned by the police in connection with complaints of alleged sexual impropriety made by the parents of four boys who had been playing in Huddleston's office.
-In his statement Huddleston said "I have never done anything to harm a child...
+In his statement, Huddleston said: "I have never done anything to harm a child...
 The boys are telling the truth but the implications of indecency are completely absurd."
 The police report recommended charging him with four counts of gross indecency, but because of his high profile, the matter was referred to the director of public prosecutions, Sir Norman Skelhorn.
 Skelhorn decided not to charge him after consulting Labour party figures.
-According to some sources, the existence of the investigation and report was only uncovered as part of research for the 2004 publication of Piers McGrandle's biography (see below).
+According to some sources, the existence of the investigation and report was uncovered only as part of research for the 2004 publication of Piers McGrandle's biography (see below).
 However, there was no reason for the report to be public, if the case for prosecution had been dismissed.

 In his biography, Trevor Huddleston: Turbulent Priest, Piers McGrandle quotes Archbishop Desmond Tutu and Bishop Gerald Ellison dismissing the claims as a plot by the South African Bureau of State Security (B.O.S.S.) to discredit a prominent opponent of apartheid.
 Tutu wrote the foreword for the McGrandle book, and Archbishop Rowan Williams the afterword.
 McGrandle was a part-time chaplain to Huddleston, and wanted to introduce Huddleston to a new generation.
 At a service to mark the Centenary of Huddleston's birth in June 2013, many people testified to the impact Huddleston had made on their faith and practice as Anglicans, and others, as activists.